DataSagar/Movie_Data_Analysis_with_SQL-Queries/README.md

 -  SQL Clauses: ORDER BY, WHERE, HAVING

--  SQL Operators: IN, BETWEEN, LIKE, !=
+-  SQL Operators: IN, BETWEEN, LIKE, Not Equal To

    ****